-Marina Santos is a designer based in New York City.
+Marina Santos is an architect based in California.

 Python, Data Visualization